EE offers Pay As You Go packs from £5 per month. You’ll also get data rollover & up to 3GB extra data with Free Boosts.

-In this article, we’ll review EE’s Pay As You Go service including the bundles available and how they compare to other networks.
-We’ll also look at the coverage available on EE and how you can keep your current phone number when you switch to EE.
+In this article, we’ll review EE’s Pay As You Go service including the Subscription Pack bundles and how they compare to those available on other networks.
+We’ll also look at the coverage available and how you can keep your current phone number when you switch to EE.

 EE Pay As You Go Plans